-salmonMSE utilizes an age-structured model.
-The population is tracked
+salmonMSE utilizes an age-structured model in the projections.
+The

-by age and year but various dynamics correspond to the salmon life
+population is tracked by age and year but various dynamics correspond to

 Definition of variable names and the corresponding slots in